Diversity & Inclusion

 In fall 2010, the University expanded its Minority Development Internship Program to include a part-time minority intern who would rotate through departments and develop enhanced clerical skills similar to those described in the full-time program.
 Since 2010, four interns have participated, and three of them have obtained permanent employment at Duquesne.

-The following are a few testimonials from former Minority Development Interns:
+The following are testimonials from former Minority Development Interns:

 "The Minority Development Internship Program allowed me to perfect my customer services skills, professionalism, and efficiency.
 It prepared me for the fast-paced environment and demanding responsibilities of the full-time position I attained."
 D'rese Despert, Administrative Assistant, Mylan School of Pharmacy